seamapi/docs/docs/products/thermostats/setting-the-default-climate-setting.md

 ## Before You Begin

-To confirm that Seam supports thermostat programming for your device, use [Get Device](../../api-clients/devices/get-device.md) or [Get Thermostat](../../thermostats/get-thermostat.md) to query the device and check its `capabilities_supported` property.
-Ensure that the `capabilities_supported` list includes `thermostat`.
+To confirm that Seam supports thermostat programming for your device, use [Get Device](../../api-clients/devices/get-device.md) or [Get Thermostat](../../thermostats/get-thermostat.md) to query the device and check its `enabled_capabilities` property.
+Ensure that the `enabled_capabilities` list includes `thermostat`.
 For more information, see [Retrieving Individual Thermostats](retrieving-thermostats.md#retrieving-individual-thermostats).

 ***